azurecrystalz/azurecrystalz.github.io/source/_posts/sweetsroad.md

 {% bubble Niki %}
   Alright~, thank you for waiting!
 Here's Suou-kun's croque-monsieúr and Kohaku-chan's curry.

-  You two must be close to be having lunch together!
+  You two must be close if you're having lunch together!
 Are you two hanging out?
 {% endbubble %}

 {% bubble Kohaku %}